 If you want to travel with a large group, you should consider renting a Class A RV.
 This RV from Jayco is 32 feet long and can sleep up to 8 people.
 Released in 2018, this RV has all the amenities you need to have a fantastic experience while you are on the road.

-2. Best Class B RV Rental
+2. Best Class B RV Rental in Minneapolis

 - Length: 15 feet

 If you are traveling with your family, you will not need as big an RV as those traveling with a group of friends.
 As a result, there is no need to rent a large Class A RV.
 Instead, you can check out this Class B RV from Volkswagen.
 It is 15 feet long and can sleep up to 4 people.
 Additionally, it is a great option for those of you that want a vintage option.
 This RV was released in 1989, but it is still up to par with modern RVs.